georgerennie/blog/_posts/2024-09-25-clock-gating.md

 # What is a clock gate?

 The general type of circuit we want to optimise are flip-flops with enables (we ignore resets for now to keep things simple).
-These are flops that hold their value unless an enable goes high in which case they take an input value (shown below either with a mux to select the value each clock cycle or a special `DFFE` cell which does the same thing in one cell):
+These are flip-flops that hold their value unless an enable goes high in which case they take an input value (shown below either with a mux to select the value each clock cycle or a special `DFFE` cell which does the same thing in one cell):